OUR COMMITMENT TO YOUR PRIVACY

 Although the Practice will endeavor to read and respond promptly to an e-mail or other electronic communication from a patient, the Practice cannot guarantee that any particular communication will be read and responded to within any particular period of time.
 Thus, please do not use e-mail or other electronic communications for medical emergencies or other time sensitive matters.
 If you believe an e-mail requires or invites a response and you have not received one within a reasonable time period, please follow up to determine whether the intended recipient received the e-mail and when he or she will respond.

-In order to request a type of confidential communication, you must make a written request to Amie Clancy, Director of Clinical Administration, at the contact information above, specifying the requested method of contact, or the location where you wish to be contacted.
+In order to request a type of confidential communication, you must make a written request to Amie Clancy, Chief Administrative Officer, at the contact information above, specifying the requested method of contact, or the location where you wish to be contacted.
 The Practice will accommodate reasonable requests.

 You may request a review of our denial.
 Reviews will be conducted not by the person that denied your request, but by another licensed health care professional chosen by the Practice.